Nowhere to go? Take your time getting

 The Bucks Stop Here - 6 of them from three generations.

-The Grand Poobah Elk stopped by - a first, for me, on this side of the mountain.
-She came back with a female friend a month later.
+The Grand Poobah Elk stopped by - a first, for me, on this side of the ridge.

 Bob - cat paid a couple of visits.
 She brought her two cubs on one visit.

 1. Buddha's right-hand Monk, Chip.
 2. Chip, the Chipmunk, not to be out done, gets breakfast on the rocks.